edsu/inkdroid.org/_posts/2016-10-15-followers.md

-organizing our [Night Against Hate] this week was to try to identify social media accounts for hate groups that are in the Southern Poverty Law Center's [Extremist Files], and then to use this information to help see how these groups were using Trump's own words in their work.
+organizing our [Night Against Hate] this week was to try to identify social media accounts for hate groups that are in the Southern Poverty Law Center's [Extremist Files], and then to use this information to help see how these groups were using Trump's own words in their tweets.
 So it was super to see [How Trump Took Hate Groups Mainstream] in Mother Jones just yesterday.
 Sarah Posner and David Neiwert have been on this trail for a while, and their write up is a must read.